 A student's financial need is solely the responsibility of the student.
-Each student is responsible for correctly completing all applications and processing paperwork in a timely manner.
-If the student does not receive institutional financial assistance while in the College, the student is responsible for all tuition and fees due to Cesar Vallejo College.
-Students should make an appointment with the Finance Department to ensure they understand the institutional financial assistance available to them.
+Each student is responsible for correctly completing all paperwork in a timely manner.
+If the student does not receive institutional financial assistance while in the College, the student are responsible for all tuition and fees due to Cesar Vallejo College.